aknavj/aknavj.github.io/Grabing models and textures from game or 3D application.md

 ### Example of Usage:

-The following selection was made not because I loved those titles, but because there is still a lack of third-party community extraction tools for file formats.
+The following game selection was made not because I loved those titles, but because there is still a lack of third-party community extraction tools for file formats.
 They are hard to crack or not interesting enough to give a try.
 This serves as proof that you can still extract game data from most of the games without official or community support.

 * For a Graphics Analyzer section I have used the DirectX 11 game steam-version of [Alien: Isolation](https://store.steampowered.com/app/214490/Alien_Isolation/) from Creative Assembly.